ME3-HECM/final-project-dharshannan-and-pablo/README_PROJECT.md

     } DC_motor;
     ```

-    The source file contains functions that initialise the different movements that the buggy can make as well as initialising the DCmotors PWM nad setting the motor PWM.
-Some of the movements menstioned include moving forwards, backwards, breaking, turning right and turning left.
+    The source file contains functions that initialise the different movements that the buggy can make as well as initialising the DCmotors PWM and setting the motor PWM.
+Some of the movements mentioned include moving forwards, backwards, breaking, turning right and turning left.

 1. ```"i2c.c/h"```
     Here we define functions for I2C communications between the color click and the clicker board.